 Later that year, it was the hateful art film "The Magdalene Sisters," which painted a broad-brushed propagandistic portrait of sadistic Irish nuns and a church pulsing with pure evil.

 When Mel Gibson uncorked his drunken rant against Jews last summer, some Hollywood titans wanted him drummed out of the industry forever.
 Now, can you imagine their reaction had Mel Gibson tried to produce a film defaming Jews and ridiculing Judaic traditions?
 Never mind one.
-How about launching an anti-Semitic cottage industry, as in
+How about launching an anti-Semitic cottage industry, as in seven bigoted movies, as the Weinsteins have hurled against Catholics and Christians?

 It needn't even be stated that the Weinsteins' continual anti-Christian bigotry is no reflection on the Jewish community, but that is no reason for this community to be silent.
 To the contrary, it is every reason for Jewish leaders to be outraged.